 If you compare filter coffee and espresso, you will immediately notice differences in taste and appearance.
 Espresso has a more intense flavor and aroma.
-In addition, a good espresso has a persistent golden foam on top, which in Italian is called crema.
+In addition, a good shot of espresso has a persistent golden foam on top, which in Italian is called crema.
 The crema is formed due to high water pressure and therefore is absent in filter coffee.

 Types of Espresso